cloudflare/cloudflare-docs/content/magic-wan/tutorials/secure-web-gateway.md

 Before you can configure the Anycast GRE or IPsec tunnel on-ramp to Magic WAN, make sure that you already have:

-- Purchased Magic WAN and Gateway
+- Purchased Magic WAN and Gateway.
-- Added a [Cloudflare root certificate](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert/#download-the-cloudflare-root-certificate) if you are not using [WARP](/cloudflare-one/connections/connect-devices/warp/)
+- Added a [Cloudflare root certificate](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert/#download-the-cloudflare-root-certificate) to the client machine you are accessing the network with, if you do not have [WARP](/cloudflare-one/connections/connect-devices/warp/) installed.
-- Talked to your Cloudflare team to provision the combination of Magic WAN and Gateway
+- Talked to your Cloudflare team to provision the combination of Magic WAN and Gateway.
-- Received the Cloudflare GRE endpoint (Anycast IP address) assigned to Magic WAN
+- Received the Cloudflare GRE endpoint (Anycast IP address) assigned to Magic WAN.
-- Established connectivity between site edge routers and the Cloudflare GRE endpoint via the Internet or Cloudflare Network Interconnect (CNI)
+- Established connectivity between site edge routers and the Cloudflare GRE endpoint via the Internet or Cloudflare Network Interconnect (CNI).
 - Chosen site routers that support Anycast GRE or IPsec tunnels and Policy-based Routing (PBR).
 This is required so that specific Internet-bound traffic from the sites' private networks can be routed over the Anycast GRE or IPsec tunnel to Magic WAN, and subsequently Gateway, to enforce a user's specific web access policies.

 You should also make sure that your site routers use proper routing techniques such as policy-based routing.
 This is needed to match relevant Internet-bound traffic from the site’s appropriate local private subnets and route them over the GRE tunnel to Cloudflare Magic WAN and Gateway for processing.
 Otherwise, such Internet-bound traffic would likely be routed straight out of the physical uplink of the site router without the protection enforced by Cloudflare Gateway.